openshift-pipelines/pipelines-as-code/docs/content/docs/guide/resolver.md

   pipelinesascode.tekton.dev/task: "[https://remote.url/task.yaml]"
 ```

-With the Github Provider; If the remote task URL uses the same host as where the repo
+If you are using `GitHub` and If the remote task URL uses the same host as where
-CRD is, PAC will use the  Github token and fetch the URL using the Github API.
+the repo CRD is, PAC will use the  GitHub token and fetch the URL using the
+Github API.

-For example if my repo URL is :
+For example if you have a repo URL looking like this :

 <https://github.com/organization/repository>

-The recognized URLs are:
+and the remote HTTP URLs is a referenced GitHub "blob" URL:

 <https://github.com/organization/repository/blob/mainbranch/path/file>

-or Github rawURL (only the public instance of Github at the moment):
+or a Github rawURL (rawurl reference is only working on public GitHub):

 <https://raw.githubusercontent.com/organization/repository/mainbranch/path/file>

-With the Github app, if you have a private repository in the same
-organization as where the repo matches from, it will be able to fetch the files
-from that private repository with the github app token.
+It will be able to fetch the files from that private repository with the GitHub app token.

+This allows you to reference a task or a pipeline from a private repository easily.

+Github app token are scoped to the owner or organization where the repository is located.
-If you are using the Github webhook method you are able to fetch any  private or
+If you are using the GitHub webhook method you are able to fetch any private or
 public repositories on any organization where the personal token is allowed.

 ### Same repository